the-rachel/styles/writing.md

 - "[Review: Dungeon Souls](https://blog.dropleaf.io/review-dungeon-souls-a74261a1cce5)."
 (External link).
 I play a video game genre I've never played before, and talk a bit about the genre and the specific game I was reviewing.

-- "[Rethinking E-Commerce Delivery In Emerging Markets](https://www.forbes.com/sites/forbestechcouncil/2018/10/16/rethinking-e-commerce-delivery-in-emerging-markets/#4dce41e566b8)."
-(External link).
-This is an article I ghostwrote for the author.
-It's a super-interesting examination of one-hour grocery delivery in the world's most densely populated city.

 - "[Will my parents know if I get a birth control prescription with their insurance?](https://www.heydoctor.co/learning-center/will-my-parents-know)."
 (External link).
 I researched and wrote this knowledge base article for a client (along with several others on similar topics).

 - "[That one tweet thread about the Golden Lovers, annotated](https://medium.com/we-need-to-talk-about-wrestling/that-one-tweet-thread-about-the-golden-lovers-annotated-e9fc604e3a7f)."
 (External link).
-I blog about professional wrestling, and I was really excited about my favorite tag team reuniting, so I wrote a tweet thread about their history, thinking that non-wrestling-fans would be interested to hear about a decade-long gay love story in Japanese pro wrestling.
-The tweet thread blew up, and one of the members of the tag team retweeted it, saying it was "a great summary of our history."
-That just so happened to be (I think) the first time anyone involved in the story had endorsed something explicitly describing the story as "a gay love story."
-Even if it wasn't the first time, it was heard 'round the wrestling world.
+I was really excited about my favorite pro wrestling tag team reuniting, so I wrote a tweet thread about their history, thinking that non-wrestling-fans would be interested to hear about a decade-long gay love story in Japanese pro wrestling.
+It blew up more than I could have imagined!
 This post is me embellishing on the tweet thread, and is still mostly understandable if you don't know anything about wrestling.
-I've been told by more people than I can count that the tweet thread and blog post got them into (or brought them back to) wrestling.
-This tweet thread and essay were the reason I was interviewed for a forthcoming documentary about the wrestler who retweeted my tweet!
+I've been told by more people than I can count that my writing got them into (or brought them back to) wrestling.
+This tweet thread and essay were the reason I was featured in a Canadian documentary called "Omega Man: A Wrestling Love Story."

+- "[Stars crossed - Tetsuya Naito and Kota Ibushi](https://www.njpw1972.com/52317)."
+(External link).
+This one is also about pro wrestling.
+My favorite thing about pro wrestling is the detailed storytelling—really!
+It exists!
+This is an essay I wrote for the world's second-largest pro wrestling promotion, about the history of the relationship between two of its biggest stars.
+It may not be terribly understandable if you're not familiar with the characters involved, but it's a great example of my ability to analyze the nuances of a story.

 *******